 We lend out DAISY readers, talking books, audiobooks, descriptive video and more.
 Please contact Lynda by phone (403-502-8541) or email.

-The Library maintains a collection at the Vera Bracken Library at the college where you can use your public library card to borrow college library materials.
+You can use your public library card to borrow college library materials.
 If the location is more convenient for you, you can pick your holds up from there and can drop off your MHPL materials there.

 Past the south side of town there is a book drop in Dunmore for you to return your library material and past the north end of town, the Redcliff Public Library can be your holds pickup location, a place to drop off MHPL materials, and will happily honour your MHPL card.

 You can find books to take, read, and share at various other locations around town.
-We use donations and discards to stock books at the airport, the Gas City Campground, the Remand Centre, and most recently, a selection of books can be found on 5 city buses as a pilot project with the City of Medicine Hat.
+We use donations and discards to stock books at the airport, the Gas City Campground, the Remand Centre, and most recently, a selection of books can be found on city buses as a partnership project with the City of Medicine Hat.